 - 1.1.
 Ensure compliance with the sustainable procurement duty, such that Transport Scotland contracts are procured and managed in an economically, socially and environmentally friendly manner, including the consideration of means of transport of materials. - 1.2.
-Fully utilise the Scottish Government's suite of sustainability tools for all regulated procurements. - 1.3.
+Utilise the Scottish Government sustainability tools for all regulated procurements. - 1.3.
 Deliver community benefits through Transport Scotland's procurement activity and seek opportunities to enhance the scope of these benefits. - 1.4.
 Ensure that opportunities for SMEs to tender for Transport Scotland contracts and to tender for sub-contracts through main suppliers are maximised. - 1.5.
 Promote, and seek to increase opportunities for supported businesses to tender for Transport Scotland contracts and to tender for sub-contracts resulting from our main contracts. - 1.6.
 Promote, and seek to increase opportunities for the third sector to tender for Transport Scotland contracts and to tender for sub-contracts resulting from our main contracts.

 - 1.7.
-Ensure that Transport Scotland's procurement activity promotes fair work practices, including the use of the living wage and the modern slavery act and the procurement of fair and ethically traded goods and services. - 1.8.
-Review and update the procurement page of the Transport Scotland website on a quarterly basis to ensure key information is visible to suppliers.
+Ensure that Transport Scotland's procurement activity promotes Fair Work First, including the use of the living wage and the modern slavery act and the procurement of fair and ethically traded goods and services. - 1.8.
+Review and update the procurement page of the Transport Scotland website on a quarterly basis to ensure key information is visible to suppliers. - 1.9.
+Ensure that Transport Scotland's procurement activity contributes to the Scottish Government's commitment to a just transition to a net zero society, through the incorporation of SPPN1/2021 Taking Account of Climate and Circular Economy Considerations in Public Procurement as well as other relevant guidance.

-Ensure Transport Scotland procurements comply with relevant EU and national legislation and internal policy and governance procedures.
+Ensure Transport Scotland procurements comply with relevant national legislation and internal policy and governance procedures.

 - 1.1.
 Utilise and develop model contract documents for works, goods and services and ensure that documents are compliant with relevant legislation and policy. - 1.2.
-Provide consistent procurement advice and support to Transport Scotland staff who are undertaking procurement activity and ensure that all such activity is compliant with current European and Scottish procurement legislation. - 1.3.
-Deliver a programme of procurement training to Transport Scotland staff to ensure that procurement activity remains compliant with current European and Scottish and procurement legislation. - 1.4.
-Review and update Transport Scotland's procurement policy and governance processes and procedures to ensure compliance with current European and Scottish procurement legislation. - 1.5.
+Provide consistent procurement advice and support to Transport Scotland staff who are undertaking procurement activity and ensure that all such activity is compliant with current Scotlish procurement legislation. - 1.3.
+Deliver a programme of procurement training to Transport Scotland staff to ensure that procurement activity remains compliant with current Scottish procurement legislation. - 1.4.
+Review and update Transport Scotland's procurement policy and governance processes and procedures to ensure compliance with current Scottish procurement legislation. - 1.5.
 Implement Project Bank Accounts on all Transport Scotland construction contracts of a value of £5 million and above. - 1.6.
 Review and update the procurement section of the Transport Scotland intranet to ensure that it remains an effective means of communicating policy, systems and guidance to Transport Scotland staff. - 1.7.
 Utilise data gathered on the contracts database to assist with monitoring and ensuring compliance.